d-akselrod/rag-engine/README.md

 **How it works:**
 1. User message is embedded and used to search the vector database
 2. Relevant context chunks are retrieved using RAG
-3. Context + user message is sent to Gemini Flash LLM
+3. Conversation history + RAG context + user message is sent to Gemini Flash LLM
-4. AI generates a context-aware response
+4. AI generates a context-aware, conversational response
+5. Conversation history is maintained across multiple turns for natural dialogue

 ### `POST /query`
 Query the RAG engine with custom parameters.